We get a lot of questions about our transdermal magnesium products (now under the brand name, Bolton’s Naturals).

 How Should I Use Transdermal Magnesium?

-We offer magnesium chloride in four formats.
+We offer magnesium chloride in a range of formats.
 Our products vary in concentration and can be used in different ways, but each is fragrance-free and non-staining.

 - Our transdermal magnesium products can be applied to the face, but avoid the inside of the nose or eyes, as this would sting.